The Surprising Value of Camouflage

 When choosing camouflage for bird photography, there are a few key factors to consider:

-- Color: Opt for colors and designs that match the environment you're photographing.
+- Color: opt for colors and designs that match the environment you're photographing.

-- Pattern: Look for patterns that mimic the natural textures and shapes found in your location at that time of year.
+- Pattern: look for patterns that mimic the natural textures and shapes found in your location at that time of year.
 This will help you blend in seamlessly.
 This can really be the difference between being spotted or not.

-- Material: Choose lightweight, and breathable fabrics that won't restrict your movement or cause discomfort during long hours in the field.
+- Material: choose lightweight, and breathable fabrics that won't restrict your movement or cause discomfort during long hours in the field.
 If you're going to be hiking look for moisture wicking as well.

 What to Avoid